gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 <img src="/wp-content/uploads/create-local-workspace-1.gif" class="img-bordered img-responsive center">

+The option "Sync with local directory" will allow you to sync the Workspace with a local directory.
+This will automatically add any repositories in the selected directory to the Workspace.

 ### Local multi-repository actions

 Actions can be performed on multiple repositories within the Workspace at once.
 To perform an action on multiple repositories, select the check box next to the repository name and then select the desired action from the options at the top.